-The on-ice struggles coupled with the off-ice financial difficulties made the Lightning’s future bleak.
-But 1998 would mark a turning point for the franchise as the new transfer of ownership coincided with the team picking first in the NHL Entry Draft.
+The on-ice struggles, coupled with the off-ice financial difficulties, made the Lightning’s future bleak.
+But 1998 would mark a turning point for the franchise, since the new transfer of ownership coincided with the team picking first in the NHL Entry Draft.
 Tampa would select Vincent Lecavalier, who would be the first piece to their rapid ascent atop the league.

 And in 2000, Tampa would acquire three more important players: Brad Richards, Martin St. Louis, and Nikolai Khabibulin.
-John Tortorella would become the team’s coach in early 2001 and the Lightning would return to the playoffs in 2003 and then win its first Stanley Cup in 2004.
+John Tortorella would become the team’s coach in early 2001, and the Lightning would return to the playoffs in 2003 to win its first Stanley Cup in 2004.

-This success would be short-lived as Tampa would lose several key players and undergo a period of change.
-The Lightning would once again change ownerships in 2007.
-Tortorella would depart and Tampa would win the 2008 NHL Entry Draft to take Stamkos.
+This success would be short-lived; Tampa would lose several key players and undergo a period of change.
+The Lightning would once again change ownerships in 2007, Tortorella would depart, and Tampa would win the 2008 NHL Entry Draft to take Stamkos.

 Tampa would acquire the likes of Victor Hedman, Andrei Vasilevskiy, and Nikita Kucherov and become a dominant force in the NHL.
-In the 2018-19 season, Tampa would become just the second NHL team to win 62 games though they would shockingly get swept in the first round of the playoffs.
+In the 2018-19 season, Tampa would become just the second NHL team to win 62 games, although they would shockingly get swept in the first round of the playoffs.